Even without hostile NY crowds, this US Open is tough enough - WHIZ News

 “It’s almost like they set it up to ease our way into it, and then showed us what it’s supposed to really be like,” Reed said.

-First-round leader Justin Thomas looked like he’d join the rush for the exits before recovering late to post a 73 that left him tied for third alongside Harris English and Rafael Cabrera-Bello at 2 under.
+First-round leader Justin Thomas looked like he’d join the rush for the exits before recovering late to post a 73 that left him tied for third alongside Harris English and Rafa Cabrera Bello at 2 under.

 If the past is prologue, almost no one else on the ground at Winged Foot has a realistic shot.
 All but two of the last 24 U.S. Open champions have been within two shots or better of the lead after 36 holes.